Kettlestone

 Kettlestone is a village and civil parish in the English county of Norfolk.
 The civil parish also includes the hamlet of Pensthorpe.

 Kettlestone is located 5 mi east of Fakenham and 22 mi north-west of Norwich.

 History

 Kelling's name is of Anglo-Saxon origin and derives from the Old English for Ketil's settlement.

 In the Domesday Book, Kettlestone is listed as a settlement of 4 households in the hundred of Gallow.
 In 1086, the village was part of the East Anglian estates of William de Warenne.

+The body of a man by the name of William Anthony was gibbeted at Gibbet Piece on Kettlestone Common from around March 1792.
+His bones remained in the gibbet for decades, being the subject of a painting in 1822.
+In 1830 the bones were buried, the gibbet was dismantled, and its wood was made into gates for the porch of the nearby church which themselves no longer survive.

 In 1958, an observation post for the Royal Observer Corps was built in the parish which closed ten years later.

 Geography

 According to the 2021 census, Kettlestone has a population of 193 people which shows a decrease from the 197 people recorded in the 2011 census.

 Pensthorpe Natural Park is located in the civil parish, along the River Wensum.

 All Saints' Church

-Kettlestone's parish church dates from the Nineteenth Century and was built by Frederick Preedy.
-All Saints' is located on 'The Street' and has been Grade II listed since 1959.
+Kettlestone's parish church has a late-13th or early-14th century octagonal tower, one of only six of this shape in Norfolk.
+All Saints holds numerous memorials from the 18th century.
+Its south porch and chancel dates from the 19th century and was built by Frederick Preedy.
+It is located on The Street and has been Grade II listed since 1959.
 The church is no longer open for Sunday service and is part of the Way-Maker Benefice.

-All Saints' holds numerous memorials from the Eighteenth Century.